Board Members

 Kate has worked as a manager, advisor, community advocate and strategist across a range of government and non-government organisations.
 She is passionate about tackling complex issues, in a collaborative environment, to better empower all members of our communities.
 Kate recently worked as senior advisor to an independent member of federal parliament, and previously worked in housing and Aboriginal and community legal services.
 Kate lives and works in Hobart, Tasmania.

-Tori Edwards, Chief Operating Officer
+Tori Edwards, Deputy Chief Executive Officer

 Tori Edwards is a lawyer, manager and leader in the not-for-profit sector.
 She joined EJA in June 2023 after more than 7 years with Justice Connect, leading teams delivering legal services to those experiencing economic and social disadvantage.
 She is passionate about using the law and public policy for positive impact in people’s lives.
 Tori previously worked for a large charity in pro bono legal service delivery, and as a native title lawyer working alongside Traditional Owner communities across NSW.
 She holds postgraduate qualifications in Human Rights Law (LLM) and Social Impact.